mahdimehrabi/abrarvan-wallet/README.md

-when amount of remaining usages become 0 in redis we set rconsumer_count column in postgre to 0 too and we set consumer_count in redis to `-1`. and after this any requests that come to our server because consumer_count in redis is -1 we just throw 404 error to them.
+when amount of remaining usages become 0 in redis we set rconsumer_count column in postgre to 0 too and we set consumer_count in redis to `-1`. and after this any requests that come to our server because consumer_count in redis is -1 we just throw 404 error to them.<br>
+To prevent losing data from redis we run a periodic task every hour and update consumer_count of **active** codes in postgres.

 ## Security
 prevented race condition in redis by using [redis transaction](https://redis.io/docs/manual/transactions/).<br>